 The Cartesian coordinate system specifies each point in a two-dimensional grid by a unique pair of coordinates, x and y.
-The horizontal x-axis and the vertical y-axis cross at the point (0,0), known as the origin of the coordinate system.
+The horizontal x-axis and the vertical y-axis cross at the point (0, 0), known as the origin of the coordinate system.

-By marking the x and y axes at regular intervals determined by the data to be plotted, the plane is divided into a scaled array of intersecting lines, as shown in Figure 1.
-To plot a point at coordinates (x, y), move horizontally along the x-axis to position x and then vertically parallel to the y-axis to position y.
+By marking the x and y axes at regular intervals determined by the data to be plotted, the plane is divided into a scaled array of intersecting lines, as shown in the grid below.

+To plot a point (x, y), move horizontally along the x-axis to position x and then vertically parallel to the y-axis to position y.

-Figure 1: Cartesian coordinate grid
+Cartesian coordinate grid

-What is curve fitting?
+Why do curve fitting?

 Suppose that you perform an experiment and collect some data.
-How would you analyse this set of measurements, or extract useful conclusions from t?
+How would you analyse this set of data?
+Analysis here refers to the process of extracting useful conclusions from the data.
 For example, you might expect that the measured variables are related in some specific way; how would you decide whether the data supports the hypothesized relationship?